Shifted CholeskyQR for sparse matrices: Introduction

-However, CholeskyQR lacks numerical stability in orthogonality when $\kappa_{2}(X)$ is large enough, which is why \cref{alg:cholqr} is seldom used directly.
-Alternatively, an improved algorithm called CholeskyQR2 \cite{2014, error} has been developed by applying CholeskyQR twice, as shown in \cref{alg:cholqr2}.
-Though with good accuracy in both orthogonality and residual, with the presence of rounding error in the matrix multiplication and matrix factorization, CholeskyQR2 is not suitable for handling many ill-conditioned matrices, as numerical breakdown may occur during Cholesky factorization.
-To address this issue, researchers have proposed a novel enhanced algorithm known as Shifted CholeskyQR (SCholeskyQR) with a shifted item $s$ to overcome the influence of rounding errors, which aims to improve the applicability, as detailed in \cref{alg:Shifted}.
-CholeskyQR2 is then applied after Shifted CholeskyQR and Shifted CholeskyQR3 (SCholeskyQR3) is formed, which maintains numerical stability in both orthogonality and residual \cite{Shifted}, as shown in \cref{alg:Shifted3}.
-We also introduce improvements regarding the choice of the shifted item and conduct a rounding error analysis in \cite{New}.
-In recent years, various analysis and variants of CholeskyQR-type algorithms have emerged from both deterministic and randomized perspectives, as discussed in \cite{Randomized, Novel, Householder, LUChol, Mixed} and their references.
+However, a single CholeskyQR does not have good orthogonality in orthogonality when $\kappa_{2}(X)$ is large enough.
+Therefore, Algorithm~\ref{alg:cholqr} is seldom used directly.
+Alternatively, an improved algorithm called CholeskyQR2 \cite{2014, error} has been developed by applying CholeskyQR twice, as shown in Algorithm~\ref{alg:cholqr2}.
+CholeskyQR2 has good accuracy in both orthogonality and residual.
+However, with rounding errors in the matrix multiplication and matrix factorization, CholeskyQR2 is not applicable to many ill-conditioned matrices, as numerical breakdown may occur during Cholesky factorization.
+To address this issue, researchers have proposed a novel enhanced algorithm known as Shifted CholeskyQR (SCholeskyQR) with a shifted item $s$ to deal with ill-conditioned cases \cite{Shifted}, as detailed in Algorithm~\ref{alg:Shifted}.
+CholeskyQR2 is then applied after SCholeskyQR and Shifted CholeskyQR3 (SCholeskyQR3) is formed, which keeps accuracy in both orthogonality and residual, as shown in Algorithm~\ref{alg:Shifted3}.
+For SCholeskyQR3, we provide an improved SCholeskyQR3 with a better shifted item $s$ in \cite{New}, providing better applicability with the same level of accuracy and efficiency compared to the $s$ in \cite{Shifted}.